akhil-arun/Shell/README.md

 array, the user inputed cmd string, the number of commands, and a pointer to the next background process.

-If job->background != -1, then the a new BackgroundProcess struct will be initialize by the newBackground() function.
+If `job->background != -1`, then the a new BackgroundProcess struct will be initialize by the `newBackground()` function.
 This function will use memcpy to copy the pids and the status array into the respective members of this struct.
-The addNewBackround() function will add the new "node" to the linked list by traversing through the list until the next pointer of a specific background process is NULL.
+The `addNewBackround()` function will add the new "node" to the linked list by traversing through the list until the next pointer of a specific background process is NULL.

 The checkBackground() function is used to check if a Background Process has completed.
-The completion of a background process is checked by traversing through the linked list and calling the checkCompletion() function.
-This function calls waitpid() using WNOHANG, so it is non-blocking.
+The completion of a background process is checked by traversing through the linked list and calling the `checkCompletion()` function.
+This function calls `waitpid()` using `WNOHANG`, so it is non-blocking.
 If a command in the process has finished, the pid for that command is set to -1.
 Once all the commands within a process are -1 that means the background process has completed, and the exit status is printed.
-If a process has completed, then the removeBackground() function is called.
-This function will replace the head to head->next if the first node is removed, or it will set the previous->next = removed->next.
+If a process has completed, then the `removeBackground()` function is called.
+This function will replace the head to `head->next` if the first node is removed, or it will set the `previous->next = removed->next`.

-The checkbackground() function is run before the command completion message is printed or after there is a parsing error detected.
+The `checkbackground()` function is run before the command completion message is printed or after there is a parsing error detected.
 This is done beacuse the shell prints the completion message of a background job before the completion message of a foreground process.